East Lancashire Royal Engineers: Memorials

-In 1922 a marble memorial was unveiled at the Seymour Grove drill hall carrying bronze plaques with the names of 150 members of the unit who died in World War I. This was later moved to the TA Centre in Failsworth.
+In 1922 a marble memorial was unveiled at the Seymour Grove drill hall carrying bronze plaques with the names of 150 members of the unit who died in the First World War.
+This was later moved to the TA Centre in Failsworth.

-A memorial plaque with the 41 names of the 42nd (EL) Signal Company who died on service during World War I was unveiled at the Brooks Bar drill hall on 21 October 1934.
+A memorial plaque with the 41 names of the 42nd (EL) Signal Company who died on service during the First World War was unveiled at the Brooks Bar drill hall on 21 October 1934.
 It was moved to the Norman Road TA Centre in 1955 and is now in the foyer.